-Pitney Bowes colleagues in White River Junction, Vermont, have partnered with two organisations that advance youth development and career readiness.
+Pitney Bowes colleagues in White River Junction, Vermont, have partnered with two organizations that advance youth development and career readiness.
 Job Shadowing enables young people to observe workplace hosts as they go about their day on the job.
 Our volunteers help students to see how skills learned in the classroom can be applied beyond school walls to build future careers.

-We are longtime supporters of Careers CLiC (Connecting Learning in the Community), which guides students at all levels, from nursery school to second-level education, through the Continuum of Career Development by connecting schools and employers in our communities.
-For more than 20 years, CLiC programmes have built career awareness for primary school students, provided career exploration activities for middle school students and offered career preparation opportunities for secondary school students.
-Every April, nearly 500 Year 9 students from 12 schools shadow workers in the community.
-Pitney Bowes hosted Oxbow High School Year 9 students and engaged them in a technical team stand-up (a daily brief meeting where the team shares updates on current projects).
-Students used Google Earth to locate their home and school, participated in programming sessions on Scraping and Engineering, built residential neighbourhood polygons and performed Quality Control activities.
+We are longtime supporters of Careers CLiC (Connecting Learning in the Community), which guides K-12 students through the Continuum of Career Development by connecting schools and employers in our communities.
+For more than 20 years, CLiC programs have built career awareness for elementary students, provided career exploration activities for middle school students, and offered career preparation opportunities for high school students.
+Every April, nearly 500 eighth-grade students from 12 schools shadow workers in the community.
+Pitney Bowes hosted Oxbow High School eighth-graders and engaged them in a technical team stand-up (a daily brief meeting where the team shares updates on current projects).
+Students used Google Earth to locate their home and school, participated in programming sessions on Scraping and Engineering, built residential neighborhood polygons and performed Quality Control activities.

-Our team also partners with The Upper Valley Haven, a non-profit organisation that serves people who are struggling with poverty by providing food, shelter, education and service coordination as well as after-school and summer programmes.
-Fifteen of our volunteers helped The Haven to prepare for their children's eight-week summer programme, packing snack food bins, painting the Haven's financial literacy 'shop', building a pop-up theatre, creating sensory bins, sprucing up the playground and assembling book shelves.
+Our team also partners with The Upper Valley Haven, a nonprofit that serves people struggling with poverty by providing food, shelter, education and service coordination as well as after-school and summer programs.
+Fifteen of our volunteers helped The Haven to prepare for their children's eight-week summer program, packing snack food bins, painting the Haven's Financial Literacy "Store," building a Pop-up Theater, creating Sensory Bins, sprucing up the playground and assembling book shelves.